madhuradole/madhuradole.github.io/resume.md

   - Mentored new employees in Client project and guided them constantly throughout the project.

 #### PROJECTS

+##### Food Recommendation System (Machine Learning – Scikit-Learn, Matplotlib)   Feb. - Mar 2018

+- This recommendation system helps users select products which they may like and makes recommendation to stimulate sales and increase profits.
+- Built a random forest regression model by using the algorithm to find latent score of a pair of user and item and plotted a confusion matrix for analysis.

 ##### Music Genre Classification (Machine Learning – Python, Scikit-Learn, Matplotlib)   Jan. - May 2017